Toward extracting the scattering phase shift from integrated correlation functions II: a relativistic lattice field theory model: Summary and discussion

-\acknowledgments We acknowledges support from the College of Arts and Sciences, Dakota State University, Madison, SD.
+\acknowledgments We acknowledge support from the College of Arts and Sciences and Faculty Research Initiative Program, Dakota State University, Madison, SD.
 P.G. acknowledges computing resources (https://cloud.madren.org/) at DSU made available for conducting the research reported in this work.
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.